'A really loud, violent scream’: Fellow hotel guest heard disturbing sounds from Liam Payne’s room before his tragic death

-New details have emerged that paint a worrying image of what could have transpired in Liam Payne’s final moments. that A guest who also stayed at CasaSur Palermo Hotel in Buenos Aires, Argentina, claimed to have heard a commotion coming from his room in the minutes leading up to his death.
-The details revealed
+New details have emerged that paint a worrying image of what could have transpired in Liam Payne‘s final moments.
+The details reveal that a guest who also stayed at CasaSur Palermo Hotel in Buenos Aires, Argentina, claimed to have heard a commotion coming from his room in the minutes leading up to his death.

 The former One Direction singer plunged to his death from a third-floor balcony on Oct.
 16. Prior to the tragedy, the hotel manager had made a 911 call about a guest trashing the room.
 He also expressed concern over the guest doing something potentially life-threatening as he was “in a room with a balcony.”